Bengt moved into a new workshop in Paris.

 Bengt began working on ceramics in Albisolla, Italy.
 In this period, he also completed a new 30 meter high fresco for the town of Örebro.
 Bengt completed a 4 x 10 meter mural in the lobby of the University of Eskilstuna, Sweden, two monumental frescoes on the Akkats dam and a mural on the power station facing Jokkmokk in Swedish Sápmi (Lapland).

 The inauguration of the Midlanda Contemporary Arts Center in Sweden took place.
 This Center maintained the collection of the Bengt and Michèle Lindström Foundation, featuring the entire engravings collection (approximately 800 works) as well as a selection of paintings and sculptures.
-The collection was later donated and transferred to the Länsmuseet i Västernorrland in Härnösand, Sweden, where a special room was prepared to host “Les Grands Dieux Ase”.
+The collection was later donated and transferred to the Länsmuseet i Västernorrland in Härnösand, Sweden, where a special room was prepared to host “Les Grands Dieux Ase” (The Great Aesir Gods).